stpaulsspennymoor/stpaulsspennymoor.github.io/events.md

 Join us for Easter crafts and games for children aged 0-11s and their families on Saturday 30th March, 10:30am-12:30pm.

-To book for the free event (incuding a children’s lunch), sign up here - [https://forms.gle/2cNW2dmqYVyn6BM97]
+To book for the free event (incuding a children’s lunch), sign up via this [Google Form](https://forms.gle/2cNW2dmqYVyn6BM97)